Not Just Towers: Adding Cat Shelves To Your Walls

 Shelf Size

 Another important consideration is the size of the shelves themselves.
 You want to make sure your cat has enough room to navigate the shelves or to comfortably rest should they decide to lounge a bit.
 You also want to think about how the shelves will fit in the space without impeding its functioning for the humans.
+Generally, somewhere between 6 to 12 inches will be a good width for most shelves.

 Mixing Cat Shelves and Human Shelves